 In some cases, for example, one-off incidents, DET and its Schools may take the view that the CYP concerned is not in need of Early Help or statutory intervention.
-In these cases, DET/its Schools follow other Trust/School policies in addressing matters, for example, the DET Safeguarding and Child Protection Policy and the School's Behaviour and Anti-Bullying Policies, which are available on each School's website.
+In these cases, DET/its Schools follow other Trust/School policies in addressing matters, for example, the DET Safeguarding and Child Protection Policy and the School's Behaviour and Anti-Bullying Policies, which are available on each School's website, and provide pastoral support, where appropriate.